Inherited Mutations and Hereditary Cancer

 Acquired mutations and sporadic cancers

 "Acquired" mutations happen after a person is born.
 They are caused by “wear and tear” on genes over time.
-Cell damage can build up over a person's lifetime leading to cancer.
 Some causes of acquired mutations include:

 - aging